suchmememanyskill/TegraExplorer/README.md

 ## Functions
 - Navigate the SD card
-- Navigate the System partition of your sysnand
+- Navigate the System partition of your sysnand/sysmmc
 - Interact with files
 	- Deleting, copying or moving files
 	- Launching payloads files
 	- Viewing the hex data of a file
+- Interacting with folders
+	- Deleting or copying folders
 - Dumping your current firmware to sd
 - Formatting the sd card